mediamonks/crawler/README.md

 # MediaMonks Crawler

 This tool allows you easily to crawl a website and get a DOM object for every url that was found.
-We use this to crawl our own sites regardless of it was generated with server and/or client side content by using a Prerender.io client.
+We use this to crawl our own site pages regardless of it was generated with server and/or client side content by using a Prerender.io client.
 The resulting data can be used for creating a full site search and SEO purposes.

 ## Highlights